rubyforgood/human-essentials/docs/user_guide/bank/community_product_drive_participants.md

 If you conduct product drives, the product drive participants list lets you manage the participant's contact information and see their donation history.

-To manage product drive participants, click on " Product Drive Participants" under the "Community" section.
+To manage product drive participants, click on "Product Drive Participants" under the "Community" section.

 ![Product Drive Participants](images/community/product_drive_participants/product_drive_page.jpg)